retro16/acsi2stm/doc/gemdrive.md

 If no SD card is present, GemDrive mode is enabled because it supports hot inserting and hot swapping cards.

-If GemDrive detects a bootable SD card, it will shift its drive letters to L: in order to avoid conflicts with poorly written ACSI drivers that steal existing drive letters for themselves.
+If GemDrive detects at least one SD slot running in ACSI mode, it will shift its drive letters to L: in order to avoid conflicts with ACSI drivers.

 At boot, GemDrive designates the first SD card it finds as boot drive (even if it is not C:).
 If no SD card is detected, it leaves boot drive untouched (usually the floppy drive is designated as boot).
+Note that "boot drive" isn't really taken into account by TOS, most of the time.

 **Note**: in order to avoid drive letter confusion, only the first partition of the SD card is used by GemDrive.
 This should not be a problem in most cases as